Do Weighted Hula Hoops Work?

 We have Powerhoop customers all over the world who share their positive experiences with us.
 Some have had lots of weight to lose, and others have enhanced their already steady fitness levels.
 To see some of the feedback, check our results page.

 We ask our customers to review Powerhoop after every purchase.
 Although we know our hoop works we want to ensure our customers are getting the best results.
 Fair to say we have outstanding reviews and a community of hoopers who share their great review with their friends.

 So, do weighted hula hoops work?
 The answer is a resounding yes!
 However, remember it is important to choose the correct fitness hula hoop when you start your journey.
-If you choose a cheap, poorly made version you will be setting yourself up to fail.
+If you choose a cheap, poorly made version you are likely to be disappointed by your results.